misha-matchette/SQL-mgm/README.md

 I also tried it with raw queries but those didn't work.
 Thankfully I don't need them.

-I did not try to turn the item class into a kotlin data class.
+I did change item into a data class (which those are actually very handy)